As Canada’s largest airline, Air Canada offers the most direct routes from its four main Canadian hubs to destinations all over the world.

 As a last resort, you can also top up your Aeroplan account by transferring points from Marriott Bonvoy.
 60,000 Marriott Bonvoy points will result in 25,000 Aeroplan points.

-Air Canada Signature Class Award Availability
+Air Canada Business Class Award Availability

 When using Aeroplan, you have access to any unsold seat with Air Canada.
 As long as someone can pay cash for the seat, you can pay for it with Aeroplan points.

-Generally speaking, you can give yourself the best chances of scoring a Signature Class flight at the lower end of the dynamic spectrum by booking far in advance.
+Generally speaking, you can give yourself the best chances of scoring a business Class flight at the lower end of the dynamic spectrum by booking far in advance.
 Air Canada releases award seats to Aeroplan 360 days in advance.

 Due to the nature of dynamic pricing, the price may fluctuate over the course of year.
 Indeed, we’ve seen the cost of a flight vary from day to day, or even from hour to hour.